-I am a first-year doctoral candidate at the School of Philosophy, Religion and History of Science.
+I am a second-year doctoral researcher at the School of Philosophy, Religion and History of Science.

 Prior to arriving in Leeds, I graduated from Northumbria University’s MLaw programme and gained professional experience in the legal, higher education and third sectors.